adventuremomblog

 Michael’s Seafood was the home of my FAVORITE dish of the trip.

-Seriously, it’s the type of dish I dream of because it was so good!
+It’s the dish I still dream of because it was so good!
 Make sure that you also try their award-winning seafood chowder.

 Views at Oceanic Restaurant in Wilmington, North Carolina